Woodland Caribou – Southern Mountain population

 Jasper National Park has four main herds.
-The northern A la Peche herd, estimated at approximately 150 caribou, spends most of its time outside of the national park.
-In recent years surveys suggest the A la Peche population has remained relatively stable.
+The northern A la Peche herd, estimated at less than 100 caribou, spends most of its time outside of the national park.
+In recent years surveys suggest the A la Peche population has been declining.
 Three additional herds of caribou are found in the southern part of Jasper National Park, spending most, if not all their time within the national park.
 The three herds use distinct regions of the park and rarely interact.
-In total, their numbers are estimated at approximately 79 animals and have been declining.
+In total, their numbers are estimated at approximately 55 animals and have been declining.
 The largest herd in south Jasper is the Tonquin herd located in the Tonquin valley.
-The other two herds, Maligne and Brazeau, both have less than 15 animals.
+The other two herds, Maligne and Brazeau, both have less than 10 animals.

 Why is the woodland caribou in danger?